 Adults (28 – 44 y.o.)

-Most have kids in this age group, many are working hard and it could be tough to dedicate time to practice the accordion.
+Most have kids in this age group, many are working hard and it could be tough to dedicate time to practicing the accordion.
 At this stage, they might just need 45 minutes to practice every day.
 This could add up to a lot and progress is certain.

 Middle age (45 – 64 y.o.)

-Some of those in this age group have grandkids, some are retired, some are at the peak of their careers.
+Some of those in this age group have grandkids, some are retired, and some are at the peak of their careers.
 Finding time to practice an instrument could be difficult or it might be the best time of their life to start playing.
 It takes serious determination and discipline to practice every day.